Louis-Joseph Papineau: Return to politics

 Portrait of Louis-Joseph Papineau, by Théophile Hamel.

-In 1848, he was elected member of the new united Legislative Assembly of the Province of Canada in the riding of Saint-Maurice.
+In 1848, he was elected member of the united Legislative Assembly of the Province of Canada in the riding of Saint-Maurice.
 In severe disagreement with the emerging French Canadian Liberal Party, he sat as an independent member.
 A convinced republican after a long exile in the United States and France, Papineau supported the Montreal Annexation Manifesto that called for Canada to join the United States of America.

 Papineau, along with John Molson Jr., the son of John Molson, and Horatio Gates, served as the first Vice-Presidents of the Montreal Mechanics' Institute.
 He participated in the creation of the Parti rouge.
 He was defeated in 1851 but elected in a by-election in 1852.
 He did not present himself again in the elections of 1854.
 He retired from public life and reappeared only once to hold a conference at the Institut Canadien de Montréal in December 1867.

 He died at his manor in Montebello, Quebec near the modern Château Montebello on September 23, 1871.

 Memorials

 Both Papineau's manor house in Montebello and his house in Montreal are National Historic Sites, and both are units of the national park system.
 The one in Montreal, designated in 1968, is closed to the public, but the Montebello property, designated in 1986, is open seasonally, from May to October.
 Papineau, himself, was named a National Historic Person in 1937.
 A federal plaque reflecting that status was finally unveiled in 2022, with plans to install it at Montebello.

 On October 21, 2012, a monument to his memory was unveiled at Saint-Denis-sur-Richelieu by Quebec Premier Pauline Marois.

 Papineau is commemorated by a public artwork installed in the metro station, Papineau that serves the street named for his father Joseph Papineau.
-L'École Secondaire Louis-Joseph Papineau in Montreal was named after him.
+The École Secondaire Louis-Joseph Papineau in Montreal was named after him.